-In addition, the Group has used, where necessary, to measure the fair value of investment property on the basis of a valuation by an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.
+The Group has measured the fair value of the investment properties by engaging an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.

-The fair value of investment properties has been estimated by the management, in collaboration with a specialized and independent valuation company, using the income capitalization method.
-Annual cash flows are estimated by extrapolating and reconciling the current rental income based on their optimal occupancy and then capitalizing it at an annual rental rate of 5-7% between the leased residential and commercial properties in order to reach the estimated fair value shown in the note 5.
+The fair value of investment properties has been estimated using the income capitalization method.
+Annual cash flows are estimated by extrapolating and reconciling the current rental income based on their optimal occupancy and then capitalizing it at an annual rental rate of 6-8% between the leased residential and commercial properties in order to reach the estimated fair value shown in the note 5.